Open Accessibility Menu

 It’s encouraging to me to see so many families spending quality time together, from fishing and camping trips to vacations and ball games.
 These are the moments that mean everything to a child, making them feel safe, secure and loved.
 And when kids feel like that, they thrive, enabling them to become happy, healthy adults.
 The best part is that you don’t need a lot of money to make happy memories with your kids.
 Here are a few simple, low-cost ways to do just that:

 1. Get outside.
-Toss around the football, shoot some hoops or play a friendly game of baseball in the backyard.
+Toss around the football, shoot some hoops, or play a friendly game of baseball in the backyard.

 2. Do a scavenger hunt.
 Mom and Dad make the list while the kids find the goodies.